dav/Shquizzer/README.md

 # Shquizzer

-*This project is a Work In Progress and does not work yet*
+*This project is a Work In Progress and does not use Google Sheets yet.
+It does present a hardcoded states capital quiz though.*

 Create and take quizzes from Google Sheets